glaisne/Presentations/Azure File Share/Readme.md

     - Open the file
     - review the file again, see that the size on disk is correct.

 # Things to be aware of

- - (Teiring) Anti-Virus software will pull the files back down.
+ - (Tiering) Anti-Virus software will pull the files back down.
- - (Teiring) Backups will do the same
+ - (Tiering) Backups will do the same
  - ACLs are replicated to the cloud, but are not enforced with accessed via Azure.
  - Not too much replication (like having two anti-virus software running)